emc-mongoose/mongoose-helm-charts/README.md

 ![high level design](mongoose%20helm%20chart.png)

-To use mongoose c REST, it is needed to deploy one (standalone mode) or more (distributed mode) nodes with a key `--run-node`.
+To use mongoose with REST, it is needed to deploy one (standalone mode) or more (distributed mode) nodes with a key `--run-node`.
 After that, they are waiting for requests.
 External access is provided through the service (`mongoose-svc`).
 The node with 0 serial number (`mongoose-node-0`) is selected as the entry node.
 And the service communicates with this node, all the requests come to `mongoose-node-0`.

 ##### Usage